Easy Pumpkin Gnocchi (Gnocchi di Zucca)

 Recipes are rated from 1 to 5 forks, with 1 fork being the easiest and 5 forks the most challenging.

-This simple version of gnocchi can be made with or without the pumpkin and it takes less than 30 minutes to prepare and cook.
+I admit, using mashed potato flakes is cheating, but this simple version of gnocchi can be made with or without the pumpkin and it takes less than 30 minutes to prepare and cook.
 If you are looking for a warm and comforting fall or winter dish, you need to try this recipe!
 Zucca is the Italian word for pumpkin or similar winter squash, which is one of my favorite fruits.
 Yes, pumpkin is a fruit even though most people consider pumpkin and other squash varieties as vegetables.
-Gnocchi is typically thought of as a noodle, but in reality it is a potato dumpling.
+Gnocchi is typically thought of as a noodle, but in reality, it is a potato dumpling.

 Instructional images follow the recipe.

 - 1/2 cup Instant Mashed Potato Flakes (use the dried flakes rather than the pearls or granules) (like this for example)

 - 1 Tablespoon Flaxseed, ground (golden flaxseed preferred)

 - 1/4 cup Hot Water (Boiling)